 Xel Ha has a really cool bicycle zipline that allows you to see the natural environment from a bird’s point of view.
 The rest of the park focuses mostly on water sports.
 Some of the attractions include a lazy river, small waterslides, and ziplines that launch you into the water below.

 The weather in Tulum is almost identical to Cancun, so you’ll want to avoid the area from mid April to June.
 During these months the weather is extremely humid.
-From June to November is Hurricane season, so you can expect rain during these months.
-Most of the storms pass within hours though.
+From June 1st until November 30th is Hurricane season, so expect rain during these months.
+Most of the storms pass within a few hours though.

 If you don’t mind a few showers, you can save about 40% if you travel this time of the year.
 You can also avoid the crowds at the resorts.
 Just be mindful of the weather and buy travel insurance.
 El Niño years have shorter hurricane seasons so Cancun is probably safe after mid-October.